-The Optical Techniques Branch is seeking a highly motivated Research Physicist to work in the Fiber Photonics Section to develop state-of-the-art fiber optic sensing techniques and instrumentation for applications in structural health and environmental monitoring.
-A prospective candidate should hold an advanced degree, preferably a PhD, in Physics, Electrical Engineering or Applied Physics with experience in optics or optoelectronics.
-Specific experience in Labview, Matlab, electronic design and testing and electronic instrumentation and control would be beneficial.
-Exceptional candidates with an MS in Physics will also be considered.
+The Optical Techniques Branch is seeking a highly motivated Research Physicist to work in the Fiber Photonics Section to develop state-of-the-art fiber optic sensing techniques and instrumentation for applications in ocean metrology.
+A prospective candidate should hold an advanced degree, preferably a PhD, in Physics, Applied Physics, or Electrical Engineering with experience in magnetic measurements, optical physics or optoelectronics.
+Specific experience in Labview, Matlab, Comsol, electronic design and testing, electronic instrumentation and control or prototype development would be beneficial.

-The Fiber Photonics Section conducts research into novel fiber optic and photonic devices and sensors including distributed sensing based on Brillouin, Rayleigh and Bragg scattering and laser based sensing.
-Other research areas in the section include sensing properties of air guided optical fiber (hollow core), optically pumped vapors for magnetic sensors, fiber optic shock wave diagnostics and fiber optic interferometry.
+The Fiber Photonics Section conducts research into novel fiber optic and photonic devices and sensors.
+This position relates to the development of magnetic sensors such as optically pumped magnetometers.
+Other research areas in the section include Rydberg atom based electrometry, sensing properties of air guided optical fiber (hollow core), distributed sensing based on Brillouin, Rayleigh and Bragg scattering and laser based sensing, fiber optic shock wave diagnostics and fiber optic interferometry.

 The candidate should be capable of working both independently as well as part of a team and may be required to participate in off site tests.
 Publication of research in the open literature and attendance of conferences will be strongly encouraged.

 The Naval Research Laboratory conducts research in a broad range of scientific and engineering disciplines of interest to the Navy.
 Candidates interested in pursuing a career in research are encouraged to apply.